horizontalsystems/horizontalsystems.github.io/index.md

 7. all user payments are collected and stored in DAO's independent smart contracts
 8. shareholders initiate distribution of collected funds as dividends

-Anyone may buy a stake in the Horizontal Systems DAO and take part in shaping company's future in a trustless, reliable and transparent manner.

-Similarly, any capable software developer may become a contractor and a full member of the Horizontal Systems development team.

-Horizontal Systems keeps the entire software development workflow including to-do tasks, upcoming milestones, team communication and discussions on [Github](https://github.com/horizontalsystems/).
-Anyone is able to monitor the team, work being done, every single code change, in nearly real-time :)

-Every single line of code powering Horizontal Systems DAO incl. its products is [public and open-source](https://github.com/horizontalsystems/) providing any software engineer an easy way to verify everything stated above.

 <br/>